Twigonometry/dotfiles/README.md

 # dotfiles

-Cybersecurity based dotfiles.
-First attempt at a dotfiles repo - likely not going to go very well
+Cybersecurity based dotfiles in `.kali-zshrc` which works with the base Kali install.

-This is largely a port of the base ZSH config on Kali, so there's a lot of stuff in `.zshrc` that I don't understand and isn't necessarily useful.
-My stuff is at the bottom
+Dotfiles for Ubuntu in `.ubuntu-bashrc`.
+Requires installing oh-my-zsh, so run `install.sh`.

 ## Key Additions